Discord-Robots/Discordjs-v14-Template/README.md

   - Insert your Developer Guild ID for testing purposes in `DevGuild`
   - Insert a channel id of your choosing to send logs to in `DevChannel`
   - Insert your own UserID as `BotOwnerID`
-    - If this is not done, `reload` command will not function correctly.
+    - If this is not done, commands with `ownerOnly` will not function.
   - Insert your mongoose connection string as `Connect`, Get your free connection string [Here](https://www.mongodb.com/)
     - If you don't know how to get this string, there are videos on this like [this one](https://tinyurl.com/mongo-setup)
-  - The `WebhookURL` will setup your anti-crash system.
-You can create this in `Discord Settings > Integrations > Webhooks`
-    - Be careful!
-This link will have very sensitve data!
-    - Paste the long link into `WebhookURL`.
-DO NOT SHARE IT!!!

 - After you have edited and saved the `env` file to your needs, you are ready ready to start the bot!